zenml-io/blog.zenml.io/_posts/2022-12-16-month-of-mlops-third-prize-cheque-easy.md

 Since this competition was more about MLOps, I built a basic working model that would suffice for solving the use case and spent more effort on the MLOps side of the solution.
 Going forward, I would definitely like to focus on the modeling aspects of this solution.
 I would even like to test out Donut's multi-lingual capabilities to process cheque images written in languages other than English.

-On the MLOps side of the solution, I would like to explore ZenML's DeepChecks integration for data and model validation to further enhance my solution.
+On the MLOps side of the solution, I would like to explore [ZenML's DeepChecks integration](https://blog.zenml.io/deepchecks-and-zenml/) for data and model validation to further enhance my solution.

 ## 💭 Conclusions
 As an individual, I had so much fun participating in this competition.
-It turned out to be a great opportunity to show case my work to top most MLOps industry experts, build my own small open source project, learn from the ZenML community as well as contribute back to ZenML.
+It turned out to be a great opportunity to showcase my work to the topmost MLOps industry experts, build my own small open-source project, learn from the ZenML community as well as contribute back to ZenML.
 It's hard to get so much out of just one competition and it was only possible because of how well the ZenML team organized it.

 I'd definitely recommend everyone to give ZenML a try for setting up their MLOps pipelines as well as engaging with the ZenML community.
 They're extremely helpful, patient and very receptive to feedback. 😄